Magnus Stenbock: Burning of Altona

-On 30 December, Stenbock marched across the Trave river into Holstein, in order to support his troops from there.
+On 30 December, Stenbock marched across the Trave river into Holstein, to support his troops from there.
 From his headquarters in Schwartau, he sent proclamations regarding contributions to both the Danish and Ducal parts of Holstein, as well as to the Hanseatic City of Lübeck.
 He sent orders to Governor General Mauritz Vellingk requesting large quantities of clothing for his troops.
 Vellingk was posted in Hamburg since September 1712, following the occupation of Stade and Bremen-Verden by Danish troops.
 As Vellingk wanted to avenge the Danes for their destruction of Stade, he advised Stenbock to march into the Danish part of Holstein to destroy the Danish city of Altona on the Elbe river.
 On 7 January 1713 Stenbock established his headquarters in Pinneberg, north of Hamburg, while Colonels Ulrich Carl von Bassewitz and Johan Carl Strömfelt were sent to Altona with 200 cavalry and 800 dragoon units.
 On the following morning Stenbock arrived in Altona and arrested the city's provisional bourgeois commission, causing the citizens to negotiate a ransom of 36,000 riksdaler.
 When Stenbock discussed the matter with Vellingk in Hamburg later that day, the latter argued that Altona must be burned, since the city and its large quantities of food posed a strategic interest for the Allies.
-Stenbock, however, argued that the city's destruction would cause retaliatory action in Swedish Pomerania and Bremen, and that he had promised the people of Holstein that they could feel safe if they stayed calm and paid contributions.
-Vellingk warned Stenbock that unless the city was set on fire, he would threaten him with personal responsibility and unpleasant consequences.
+Stenbock, however, argued that the city's destruction would cause retaliatory action in Swedish Pomerania and Bremen, and that he had promised the people of Holstein that they were safe if they stayed calm and paid contributions.
+Vellingk warned Stenbock that unless the city was set on fire, he would suffer unpleasant consequences.
 Stenbock returned to Altona that evening, threatening its citizens that he would burn the city to the ground if they could not give him 100,000 riksdaler before midnight.
 Even though Bassewitz persuaded Stenbock to reduce the ransom to 50,000 riksdaler, the citizens were unable to collect the sum in such a short time.
 They panicked and pleaded with Stenbock to spare their lives.
 Nevertheless, Stenbock left Altona and ordered Strömfelt to burn it down.